phl3x0r/angular-libraries/projects/ng-inactivity-timer/README.md

 ng-inactivity-timer provides a service that keeps track of user activity based on cusom activity monitors.

-Provide activity monitors implementing the _ActivityMonitor_ interface and add the service to the _ACTIVITY_MONITORS_ injection token list using `multi: true`
-_InactivityTimerService_ will keep track of user activity, and can be

 ## Installation

 Install the package by running